pchalupa/expo-alternate-app-icons/README.md

       [
         {
-          "name": "IconA", // The name of the alternate icon "ios": "./assets/icon-a.png", // Path to the iOS app icon "android": {
+          "name": "IconA", // The name of the alternate icon "ios": {
+            "light":"./assets/icon-a.png",
+            "dark":"./assets/icon-a-dark.png",
+            "tinted":"./assets/icon-a-tinted.png"
+          }, // Path to the iOS app icons or if you do not want to use the variants enter directly the path "android": {
             "foregroundImage": "./assets/icon-a-foreground.png", // Path to Android foreground image "backgroundColor": "#001413" // Background color for Android adaptive icon